-Jealousy can ruin your relationship but here's how to stop that from happening.
+Jealousy can ruin your relationship, but here's how to stop that from happening.

 Sam feels frustrated after a visit with his doctor.
 His blood pressure is high and he's developing a stomach ulcer.
 None of these health conditions are a big surprise to Sam.
-He's been super stressed for months and it's largely because of all of his pent up feelings.
+He's been super-stressed for months and it's largely because of all of his pent-up feelings.

 It all started when Sam's wife's ex-husband moved back to their small town.
-Because her ex is respected and loved by family, friends and community members, Sam has been repeatedly told how great this man is and how he's such a wonderful father and an all-around fabulous guy.
+Because her ex is respected and loved by family, friends and community members, Sam has been repeatedly told how great this man is, and how he's such a wonderful father and an all-around fabulous guy.

 Hearing these stories and high praise always caused Sam to feel inferior and slightly threatened by his wife's ex, but the feelings were always manageable because he lived in a different country.
 But now that he has returned home, it's become impossible to deny.

 Perhaps you have come into contact with your partner's ex and this sparks a painful comparison game in your mind.
-Or maybe all you have to do is think about them and all that you imagine brings up worry and fear that you don't measure up or that your partner will leave you for him or her.
+Or maybe all you have to do is think about them, and it brings up worry and fear that you don't measure up or that your partner will leave you for him or her.

 Distance in the relationship will also trigger jealousy.
 If you and your partner are physically apart either temporarily or on a long-term basis, this can makes it a challenge to stay connected and maintain trust.
 Physical absence is not good for an imagination prone to jealousy.

-No matter whether your jealousy is triggered by your partner's ex, social situations or distance in your relationship, these five cures will help you move beyond the trigger's effects.
+No matter whether your jealousy is triggered by your partner's ex, social situations or distance in your relationship, these five cures will help you move beyond the trigger's effects:

 All of that frustration and anxiety isn't going to go away on its own.
 Instead of trying to dull, distract or deny how you feel, find a way to let it out.
 Contrary to what your impulse might be, you don't have to let it out all over your partner either!

 Water can be very soothing for stirred up feelings, including jealousy.
 If just thinking about what's triggering your jealousy is too much to take, run a hot bath and go soak in the tub.
 If you'd like to be more active, go to your local pool or lake and take a swim.

-As you walk, direct your attention to your breath, your surroundings and the feel of your feet on the ground.
+As you walk, direct your attention to your breath, your surroundings, and the feel of your feet on the ground.
 This calm and clarity is an essential part of handling a triggering situation with more grace and ease than usual.